A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: Search with A Hash Index

-If the {\bf recall - time} curve is used and we choose the hamming ranking approach, we can see that Figure \ref{PvsSamplevsTimeLSH} (c, d) share very similar curves with Figure \ref{PvsSamplevsTimeLSH} (a, b).
-As we analyzed in the previous section, the locating time (locating the same number of samples) of the hamming ranking approach grows {\bf linearly} as the code length grows.
-Since the length difference between the longest code and shortest code is relatively small in the Figure \ref{PvsSamplevsTimeLSH}, we can still get the conclusion that longer code means better performance.
-As the code length further increases, this conclusion might become invalid since the locating time becomes more significant.

-If the {\bf recall - time} curve is used and we choose the hash bucket search approach (Figure \ref{PvsSamplevsTimeLSH} (e, f)), the longer code means better performance conclusion became totally wrong.
-We can see that 24-bits and 28-bits are the optimal code lengths for LSH on SIFT1M and GIST1M respectively.
-The hash bucket search approach with LSH 40-bits code on GIST1M is extremely slow.
-This simply because the locating time (locating the same number of samples) of the hash bucket search approach grows {\bf exponentially} as the code length grows.

-Figure \ref{PvsSamplevsTimeLSH} (a,b) is very natural and reasonable.
-Since each bit is a partition of the feature space and same code (0 or 1) on this bit means two points are on the same side of this partition.
+This result is very natural and reasonable.
+Since each bit of the hash code is a partition of the feature space and same code (0 or 1) on this bit means two points are on the same side of this partition.
 If two points share $t$ bits same code, which means these two points are on the same sides of $t$ partitions.
-Neighbors in the hamming space with longer code are more likely to be the real neighbors in the original feature space. {\bf Longer codes of course can generate better neighbor candidates, but we need spend more time to find these candidates}.
-This is a very important point ignored by most of the previous hashing papers.
-If one approach needs too much time to find good neighbor candidates, this approach is meaningless for the ANNS problem.
-In other words, {\bf recall - \# of located samples} curve is not a good choice for measuring the performance of a hashing algorithm.
-We have to use the {\bf recall - time} curve.
+Neighbors in the hamming space with longer code are more likely to be the real neighbors in the original feature space.
+However, this is only valid when the locating time is ignored.

-Figure \ref{LocatingScanningPortion} shows how the percentages of the locating time (the scanning time) in the total search time varies as the code length increases when we are fixing to locate 50,000 points on two datasets.
-Since the number of locating points is fixed, the scanning time will be fixed.
-The overall search time increasing is caused by the locating time.
-The locating time of the hamming ranking approach grows slowly (linearly, see Figure \ref{LocatingScanningSpeed}) as the code length grows while the locating time of the hash bucket search approach grows very quickly (exponentially, see Figure \ref{LocatingScanningSpeed}).
-These results agree with our analysis in Section 2.